cicada-lang/cicada-solo/notes/inductive-datatype.md

 TODO

-Can you view structural induction as a special case of Noetherian induction?
+Can you view *structural induction* as a special case of Noetherian induction?

-Maybe we should try the usual mathematical induction first:
+Maybe we should try the usual *mathematical induction* first:

 TODO

+And we also should try *complete induction*, before we goes on:

+TODO

-Now view structural induction as a special case of Noetherian induction.
+Now view *structural induction* as a special case of Noetherian induction.

 TODO